HamburgerSniper/HamburgerDB/documents/README.md

    Check it periodically as well as Piazza's announcements for updates on when the new labs are released.

-2. Once a lab is released, pull in the changes from your simpledb directory:
+2. Once a lab is released, pull in the changes from your HamburgerDB directory:

    ```bash
     $ git pull upstream master